 Moving to Barcelona

-The public transport system is efficient, safe and reliable, the healthcare system of a high-standard, and expat families will have access to a range of quality education options.
+The public transport system is efficient, safe and reliable, the healthcare system is of a high-standard, and expat families will have access to a range of quality education options.

-Expats need only to find a way to make a little money, pick up a bit more of the local language, and settle into what has the potential to be a very laid-back lifestyle in Spain.
+Expats need only to find a way to make enough money in Barcelona to get by, learn at least some of the local language, and settle into what is potentially a very laid-back lifestyle in Spain.

 This is usually easier said than done, but the rewards have every reason to be worth it for expats with the necessary skills – the weather in Barcelona is arguably unbeatable, the architecture is incredible, and the overall lifestyle is often praised as one of the best on the continent.